MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 ## Azure Users and Groups

 Azure, and Intune by that extension, uses users and groups to help assign configurations and licenses.
-For the sake of validating this deployment flow and being able to check that you can author and operate a guide you&#39;ll need a user account.
+For the sake of validating this deployment flow and being able to check that you can author and operate a guide, you&#39;ll need a user account.

 We can make a single user group specifically for assigning licenses.